 When obtaining feedback, make sure to include, as well as block off time for, this section of the meeting in the agenda sent out to all attendees.
 Crafting a strong agenda is a topic best left to its own article, but every attendee should be aware of this extra segment of the meeting beforehand.
 Furthermore, explicitly mention that you will be collecting feedback at the end of the meaning before you get started on the other agenda items.

-Once it is time to collect feedback, either distribute a slip of paper and a pen to each of the meeting attendees, or provide a link to an online survey (bonus points if you send this link in the agenda ahead of time for easy access).
+Once it is time to collect feedback, either distribute a slip of paper and a pen to each of the meeting attendees or provide a link to an online survey (bonus points if you send this link in the agenda ahead of time for easy access).
 In an effort to reduce the work you will need to complete in order to analyze this information, make it a priority to ensure that everyone is using the same medium to submit feedback.
-Not only will a specific and well-thought-out process save you time, it will save time during the meeting itself (remember, the goal is to spend no more than 5 minutes on this).
+Not only will a specific and well-thought-out process save you time, but it will also save time during the meeting itself (remember, the goal is to spend no more than 5 minutes on this).

-In this article we will discuss an incredibly simple, but effective, feedback survey type: the Return on Time Invested (ROTI) survey.
+In this article, we will discuss an incredibly simple, but effective, feedback survey type: the Return on Time Invested (ROTI) survey.